 “A great little knife” this what many users call the SOG, and I share the same opinion, the knife is a combination of great ergonomics, lightweight, strength and efficiency.
 But how?
 First, it comes with 2.3” satin polished clip point blade with great for corrosion resistance and hardness, second is the ergonomics of this knife, with the index finger choil and the thumb ramp, this knife is comfortable in hand and can be dragged very fast off sheath, and finally, the G10 handles that offers the knife more resistance and strength.
 Therefore I want to salute SOG for taking a low-end steel and making glow in a knife like this.
 So if you’re looking for a small EDC knife or even a neck knife, the SOG is your choice.

-After reviewing this knife, all I think of is how come some big knife brands are using it for EDC knives or even hunting knives, where toughness and edge retention is needed, and their prices are high compared to the price of the steel, and by just doing a little search on Youtube, you’ll see many people not happy about their 5Cr15MoV knife, it doesn’t mean 5cr15mov is a bad steel, but the knifemakers misused it, the only suitable usage would be for kitchen knives and soft cutting.
+After reviewing this knife, all I think of is how come some big knife brands are using it for EDC knives or even hunting knives, where toughness and edge retention is needed, and their prices are high compared to the price of the steel.
+I searched on Youtube and you’ll see many people not happy about their 5Cr15MoV knife, it doesn’t mean 5cr15mov is a bad steel, but the knifemakers misused it, the only suitable usage would be for kitchen knives and soft cutting.

 If you have another opinion about the 5Cr15MoV Steel, please share it in the comments below.